rradczewski/ymmv/_posts/2019-03-07-learning-by-testing.md

 ## Reality Check

 Once you had this discussion, settled for a test and eventually got it to pass, it's time to reflect on the test again (🙋 refactoring!): Do description and implementation still match?
 Does your interpretation of both still match the requirement?
-Let's walk through both in an inner monologue to try:
+Let's walk through both in an inner monologue to find out:

 > - So this is a test for making sure that a user doesn't **accidentally** close the form when they have unsaved changes.
 > - The **only way** to dismiss the form in our application is to click the close button.